Pooja-Bhat/sample/README.md

-# sample is cool
+# second
-Almost familar
+Altering first one